 Years of painting and creating works has helped Robert to be able to create a vision in his mind and transfer it to canvas without the use of studies in most of his works.
 However, he does sketch or paint studies to plan some of the works that involve a more challenging creative process.

 Robert’s Beatles Tribute Series, which he started in 2008, allows him to explore and discover different avenues of surrealism.
-Interpreting the songs and lyrics of the music of The Beatles to create visual art has taken him on a surrealistic journey….expanding his artistic range, which is how you do an art study.
-Studies have been a very helpful tool with this tribute series.
+Interpreting the songs and lyrics of the music of The Beatles like “Hey Jude” to create visual art has taken him on a surrealistic journey….expanding his artistic range, which is how you do an art study (read more about the connection between music and art).
+Art studies have been a very helpful tool with this tribute series.
 The Beatles lyrics books he reads and utilizes for inspiration have become his medium for creating art studies.
-Here are a just few samples of the many studies Nelson has drawn and painted for the special series.
+Here are a just few samples of the many studies Nelson has drawn and painted for the special series:

 Click on Paul to view the entire main collection of Robert Lyn Nelson’s Beatles Tribute Series.